hzheni/ML4021-final-project/README.md

 need to do:
 - add notebooks for linear, svm, ensemble
 - add any output files, like graphs, viz, ...
+- update the tree below for new files

 ## Section 1: Software and platform section
 This project uses the following tools and environments: